 The Wildfire ReLeaf program depends on donations to help plant native trees in burned areas that might otherwise take years to regenerate.
 The fund was designated specifically for California forests after an outpouring of questions and requests from California residents and people across the United States.
 More information is available online at www.americanforests.org or from Wildfire ReLeaf�California, c/o AMERICAN FORESTS, P.O.
 Box 2000, Washington, DC 20013 or by calling (800)545-TREE.

-NOVEMBER 06 -- EL CAJON, CA: Firefighters contained the largest of southern California's wildfires this week, and then turned their efforts to mopping up what's left.
+PRESIDENT VISITS FIREFIGHTERSNOVEMBER 06 -- EL CAJON, CA: Firefighters contained the largest of southern California's wildfires this week, and then turned their efforts to mopping up what's left.

 President Bush, who surveyed some of the damage on Tuesday, "hopped on the bed of a California Department of Forestry pickup," according to AP reports, and thanked several hundred firefighters.
 "We've seen the worst of nature," he said, "but when you go to these communities and when you realize what's taken place, you see the absolute best of mankind."

+The Fresno Bee quoted Bonita Fire Capt.
+Mike Kobliska, who spent 11 days on the fires.
+He said Bush's speech made him feel better.
+"Not that we needed a pat on the back, but to say it doesn't feel good would be a lie."
 Burned Area Emergency Response (BAER) teams will begin reseeding, digging flood-control trenches, surveying for critical flood risk areas, and working with NOAA personnel and other agencies to coordinate an all-risk response to the aftermath of the fires and the next few weeks of fall rainstorms.

 Nearly 7,000 firefighters were still on the lines this week, but dozens of BAER team specialists have converged on the southern California area even as thousands of firefighters are demobilized from the area and sent back home.

-NOVEMBER 05 -- CRESTLINE, CA: As fire crews and overhead teams shift from firefighting to mop-up, officials and emergency response experts are scrambling to face another looming disaster in the smoldering hills: mudslides.
+FIRST FIRES, NOW MUDSLIDESNOVEMBER 05 -- CRESTLINE, CA: As fire crews and overhead teams shift from firefighting to mop-up, officials and emergency response experts are scrambling to face another looming disaster in the smoldering hills: mudslides.
 The pressure's on -- denuded slopes must be stabilized before they're washed away by winter rains, sending what could be devastating floods and mudslides into communities built on what were once barren alluvial plains.

 Forest Service employees say it could be the largest effort in history to rehabilitate fire-burned land.
 The Desert Sun reported that weather is so volatile this time of year that officials may have just a couple more days before the first storm of the year.